 - You want to place the zImage in the linux partition of your flash and the squashfs in the rootfs partition.

 The Linksys NSLU2 also known as "the slug" is a NAS box which has ethernet and two USB 2.0 plugs to run USB disk enclosures for storage.
 The simplicity of this platform created a huge hobbyist hacking community in the mid-2000s.
+I booted this from device tree on 2021-11-30 for a test, this is the dmesg!

 A zImage for the Vulcan an IXP425-based single-board computer.